tdhock/tdhock.github.io/_posts/2025-05-20-mlr3-targets.md

 While this approach is very useful, there are some dis-advantages:

-* jobs can have very different times
+* jobs can have very different times, which induces an inefficient use of the scheduler (which requires specifying a single max time/memory for all heterogeneous tasks within a single job/experiment).
-* ??
+* the data must be serialized to the network file system, which can be slow.

 ## Simulate data for ML experiment